mihaigabriel620/BimmerStart/README.md

 # BMW-E-Series-Remote-Start
 ( STILL IN DEVELOPMENT STAY TUNED ) ( INFO OR TUTORIAL MIGHT NOT BE COMPLETE )

+Im open for sugestions for features and help if anyone wants :)

 Exact tutorial will be made when the code is done ( still making it at the moment )

 COMPATIBLE ONLY WITH CAS2 AND CAS3 SYSTEMS ( ANYTHING OLDER AND NEWER WONT WORK )